Skip to main content

 Enhancing On-Campus Interviews

-Campus interviews offer candidates an opportunity to meet department members and imagine what it may be like to work at the university, but they are also highly prone to bias.
+Campus interviews offer candidates an opportunity to meet department members and imagine what it may be like to work at the university.
 This brief summarizes strategies for enhancing the structure of on-campus interviews.

 Faculty Recruitment Resources List